rafaelvolpi/stock-images/README.md

 1. Download the plugin files
 2. Upload the `stock-images` folder to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to 'Stock Images' > 'Settings' to configure your API keys
+4. Go to 'Settings > Stock Images' to configure your API keys

 ### Method 2: WordPress Admin